fhirbase/fhirbase-plv8/docs/overview.md

 --  Patient    | true
 ```

-Functions representing public API of fhirbase are all located in fhir schema.
+Functions representing public API of FHIRbase are all located in the FHIR schema.
 The first group of functions implements CRUD operations on resources:

 * create(resource json)